 - First, a list of candidate signatures is constructed from the call signatures in the function type in declaration order.
-For classes and interfaces, inherited signatures are considered to follow explicitly declared signatures in extends clause order. - A non-generic signature is a candidate when - the function call has no type arguments, and - the signature is applicable with respect to the argument list of the function call. - A generic signature is a candidate in a function call without type arguments when - type inference (section 4.12.2) succeeds in inferring a list of type arguments, - the inferred type arguments satisfy their constraints, and - once the inferred type arguments are substituted for their associated type parameters, the signature is applicable with respect to the argument list of the function call. - A generic signature is a candidate in a function call with type arguments when - The signature has the same number of type parameters as were supplied in the type argument list, - the type arguments satisfy their constraints, and - once the type arguments are substituted for their associated type parameters, the signature is applicable with respect to the argument list of the function call. - If the list of candidate signatures is empty, the function call is an error. - Otherwise, if the candidate list contains one or more signatures for which the type of each argument expression is a subtype of each corresponding parameter type, the return type of the first of those signatures becomes the return type of the function call. - Otherwise, the return type of the first signature in the candidate list becomes the return type of the function call.
+For classes and interfaces, inherited signatures are considered to follow explicitly declared signatures in extends clause order. - A non-generic signature is a candidate when - the function call has no type arguments, and - the signature is applicable with respect to the argument list of the function call. - A generic signature is a candidate in a function call without type arguments when - type inference (section 4.12.2) succeeds for each type parameter, - once the inferred type arguments are substituted for their associated type parameters, the signature is applicable with respect to the argument list of the function call. - A generic signature is a candidate in a function call with type arguments when - The signature has the same number of type parameters as were supplied in the type argument list, - the type arguments satisfy their constraints, and - once the type arguments are substituted for their associated type parameters, the signature is applicable with respect to the argument list of the function call. - If the list of candidate signatures is empty, the function call is an error. - Otherwise, if the candidate list contains one or more signatures for which the type of each argument expression is a subtype of each corresponding parameter type, the return type of the first of those signatures becomes the return type of the function call. - Otherwise, the return type of the first signature in the candidate list becomes the return type of the function call.